particle-iot/particle-workshops/content/docs/ch2.md

 `loop()`, on the other hand, runs over and over again as long as your firmware is running on the device.
 When the function is called by the device OS, the code inside executes sequentially until it reaches the closing brace of the function, before being called again.

-While the speed at which the `loop()` function executes is determined by the specific hardware and the time needed to excute the use code you've written in the function, its important to know that, much of the time, this function will run very fast.
+While the speed at which the `loop()` function executes is determined by the specific hardware and the time needed to excute the use code you've written in the function, it's important to know that, much of the time, this function will run very fast.

 The bulk of your program, from state management, handling user input, reading from sensors and more will take place inside of the `loop()` function.
 It can take a bit of getting used to if you're not familiar with this style of development, but once you become comfortable, you'll enjoy the power this control provides you as a firmware developer.